 15. How do I find out what the scheduled events are at Vista Ridge?

-Each week the church publishes an online newsletter called eVista.
-It is emailed to each member of the church.
-Please advise the church office if you want to have your name placed on the list of recipients.
+Each week the church publishes an online newsletter called The Vista that is sent via email.
+Please advise the church office if you want to have your name placed on the list of recipients or indicate on your worship attendance card.
+There also are online newsletters sent specifically about children’s ministry and youth ministry.
 You may also check the church calendar on the website.
 Click on the Calendar tab to see all scheduled events.
 You may view by the week or by the month.

 16. How do I submit announcements for the bulletin, web page or newsletter?

-Any announcements for church publications can be emailed to firstname.lastname@example.org or you can call the secretary at 972-315-5225.
-The deadline for the bulletin is Wednesday at noon.
-Please call or email email@example.com for the newsletter deadline for articles.
-All information for the webpage is approved by the staff. .
+Any announcements for church publications can be emailed to email@example.com or you can call the church office at 972-315-5225.
+The deadline for the bulletin is Wednesday at 10 a.m..
+Please call or email firstname.lastname@example.org for the newsletter deadline for articles.
+All information for the webpage is approved by the staff.

 (Questions on Baptism are taken from FAQs about Baptism, Membership and Salvation by Dr. Gayle C. Felton and Peggy Sewell for the General Board of Discipleship.
 Some information has been edited for the website.)